Skip to main content

 • content: Text array shown to the model in the conversation

-• structuredContent: Typed JSON data passed to your widget
+• structuredContent: Typed JSON data surfaced to your widget and the host

 Tools vs Widgets

-Before diving into data flow, understand the difference:
+Before diving into the data flow, understand the difference between tools and widgets in Skybridge:

 registerTool()registerWidget()